 When prompted, select the RStudio Pro IDE.

 Next, connect to your Snowflake account from within Posit Workbench.
-Click on Sign In
+Under Credentials

 Once everything is ready, you will be able to work with your Snowflake data in the familiar RStudio Pro IDE.
 Since the IDE is provided by the Posit Workbench Native App, your entire analysis will occur securely within Snowflake.

 This Quickstart will step you through the analysis contained in https://github.com/posit-dev/snowflake-posit-quickstart-r/blob/main/quarto.qmd.
 To follow along, open the file in your RStudio Pro IDE.
-You could do this by:
+There are two ways to do this:

 quarto.qmd